terbshaeusser/ntutils/docs/containers.md

 * self (`name_t*`): The list instance.

-Reduces the memory used by the list to the exact number of stored items.
+Reduces the memory used by the list to the exact number of stored values.

 ### *_add